eabarnes1010/actm-sai-csu/research/detect_regional_climate/README.md

     * ```Figures/```

 ## Data Access
-* Data can be accessed at this url:
+* Data can be accessed at this url: https://www.earthsystemgrid.org/dataset/ucar.cgd.ccsm4.ARISE-SAI-1.5.html and https://www.earthsystemgrid.org/dataset/ucar.cgd.ccsm4.ARISE-SAI-1.5.html
 * Post-processed data should be stored in a directory called ```Data/```

 ## Order of code execution